AviatorFlightPlan/AviatorFlightPlan/README.md

 # AviatorFlightPlan
-Sycamore Community School's website to showcase to current accomplishments happening around the district.
+Sycamore Community School's website striving to provide students with information about opportunities around the district.
+From volunteer options, to work experience, there is an opportunity for everyone here at Aviator Flight Plan.

 Check out README_2 for Directions about GitHub.